Clentjhonaris/LW1---Introduction-to-Business-Intelligence-Power-BI/README.md

 ○ Sales → Values
                   Question:
                   ● Is there growth?
-                  ANSWER: NO
+                  ANSWER:Nope, the sales go down
                   ● Any noticeable trend?
-                  ANSWER: NO
+                  ANSWER: Nope

 PART 4: Basic Data Insight Interpretation
 Students must now interpret visuals.
                   Question:
                   ● Which region contributes most revenue?
-                  ANSWER: WEST
+                      ANSWER: West Region

                   ● Which product category performs best?
-                  ANSWER: ELECTRONICS
+                      ANSWER: Electronics

                   ● Are sales consistent across dates?
-                  ANSWER: YES
+                     ANSWER:Mostly yes, but North underperforms compared to others.

                  ● What business recommendation can you suggest?
-                  ANSWER: OFFICE SUPPLIES
+                    ANSWER: Office Supplies

 LABORATORY QUESTIONS
 Part A – Technical Questions

 1. What are the five columns in the dataset?
-ANSWER: DATE, PRODUCT, CATEGORY, REGION AND SALES
+       - Date, Product, Category, Region, Sales

-2. What data type is assigned to the “Sales” column?
+3. What data type is assigned to the “Sales” column?
-ANSWER: DECIMAL NUMBER
+        - Decimal Number.
+It stores continuous numerical values representing revenue amounts.

-3. Which Power BI view allows you to see raw data?
+5. Which Power BI view allows you to see raw data?
-ANSWER: LINE CHART
+       - Data View - the table icon on the left-side navigation bar.
+It shows every row and column in the loaded dataset.

-4. What chart type is best for showing trends over time?
+7. What chart type is best for showing trends over time?
-ANSWER: LINE CHART
+       - Line Chart.
+It maps a continuous axis (Date/Time) on the X-axis, making patterns such as growth or decline immediately visible.

-5. What aggregation is automatically applied to Sales?
+9. What aggregation is automatically applied to Sales?
-ANSWER: SUM
+       - SUM (Sum of Sales).
+Power BI defaults to summing numerical fields when they are dragged onto a visual.

 Part B – Analytical Questions

 6. Which region has the highest total sales?
-ANSWER: WEST
+    - West region.
+From the sorted bar chart , West has the tallest bar, followed closely by East, then South, with North recording the lowest figures.

 7. Which category has the lowest performance?
-ANSWER: OFFICE SUPPLIES
+    - Office Supplies.
+The pie chart shows it accounts for only 19.99% (~44K) of total sales, compared to Electronics (40.82%, ~90K) and Furniture (39.19%, ~86K).

 8. Are sales increasing, decreasing, or stable?
-ANSWER: DECREASING
+    - Decreasing over the observed period.
+The line chart (p.
+9) shows a steep downward slope from ~0.2M in 2024 to near zero in 2025, indicating a significant sales drop — likely due to incomplete  2025 data.

 9. If you were a manager, which region would you prioritize?
-ANSWER: NORTH
+      - North region should be prioritized for investigation and improvement, as it is the weakest performer.
+West and East should be studied as best-practice regions to  replicate their success strategies.

 10. Provide one actionable recommendation based on the data.
-ANSWER: Focus resources on the highest-performing segment identified in the data by increasing targeted marketing and promotional efforts there to maximize return on investment and accelerate overall growth.
+     - Reallocate marketing and sales resources from Office Supplies to Electronics and Furniture, which jointly account for ~80% of revenue.
+In the  North region, deploy a targeted sales   campaign modeled after the West region's approach.

 Question: